Varun1027-collab/weather-data-analysis-prediction/README.md

 * Month
 * Day

-The project provides an interactive **Streamlit web application** for weather analysis and prediction.
+The project provides an interactive **Streamlit web application** for weather analysis and temperature prediction.

 ## ✨ Features